cristiancedenogallego/zemoga-ui/README.md

 6. All images are ontimized JPEG and ready for progressive loading

-7. the photographies was made background covered and centered because this can help because generally the relevant part of a photography is in the center of the image.
+7. the photographs in the voting boxes was made background covered and centered because this help because generally the relevant part of a photography is in the center of the image.